maizeatlas/saegus/src/docs/user_guide/structured_population_expansion.rst

 ####################################################

 This example uses ``simuPOP``'s capability to perform non-random mating schemes We have inferred the population structure of ``example_pop``.
+The goal of this example is to use the population structure to re-create the original population.
 The genome of each individual in ``example_pop`` derives from a single sub-population or a combination of sub-populations.

 ``population_structure_matrix.txt`` defines the proportion of the genome inherited by an individual from each sub-population.
 For our example: each individual is assigned a ``primary`` sub-population.
 The primary sub-population is the sub-population from which the individual inherited the largest proportion of their genome.

-An individual is randomly chosen.
 The proportions of inheritance are interpreted as probabilities for determining which sub-population the mate will derive from.

 .. code-block:: python
    :caption: Module imports